My Home Page with Links to My Other

 Maybe I’m biased against this one, but

-People trivialize and propagandize.
+People propagandize.
 Pat Buchanan is rotten.
 I knew that.

 Smog is similar to Mark Slouka’s